dates1967/simpleinvoices/si4win/ReadMe.txt

 ==Changes:==
       * 1.7.0- 12/X/2011
-               * Added: Print button to main menu
-               * Changed: Browser UI menus have been consolidated under the file menu
+               * Changed: Browser UI menus have been consolidated under the file sub menu
                * Changed: Moved "<< Back" button from sub menu to main menu
-               * Added: New ini values for window/program titles, instead of having them embeded
-               * Added: New ini value for si version information instead of detecting it automaticly
-               * Removed: Unused PHP extention for connecting to MSSQL
                * Changed: Split some primary functions into separate include files to make group editing tolerable
-               * Changed: Optimized this readme for google code wiki (will be maintained on google code going forward)
+               * Changed: Updated and Optimized this readme for google code wiki (will be maintained on google code going forward)
                * Changed: Restructured Settings.ini for simplicity
                * Changed: "ToggleServer" (previously "startstopserveroption") is disabled by default
-               * Fixed: Window activation priority when opening program when alreading running
+               * Added: Print button to main menu
+               * Added: New ini values for program name and version, instead of having thrm embeded
-               * Added: "SQLServer" option in settings.ini, use this to disable the built in sql server and use your own
+               * Added: "SQLServer" and "SQLAddress" options in settings.ini, use this to disable the built in sql server and use your own
-               * Added: "SQLAddress" option in settings.ini, use this to specifiy the address of the sql server seperate from the web server
                * Added: New Custom GUI for GUI prompt
-               * Added: Option on GUI prompt screen to set the default start option
+               * Added: Check box on GUI prompt screen to set the default start option
+               * Added: Gear icon on GUI prompt and 'Settings' item to file menu (currently opens settings.ini)
+	       * Fixed: Server shutdown adjusted for speed and safety
+               * Fixed: Updates to ReadMe.txt
+               * Fixed: mcrypt module not loading in php
+	       * Fixed: Window activation priority when opening the program and its alreading running
                * Fixed: Minor code optimations and adjustments
+               * Removed: Unused PHP extention for connecting to MSSQL

       * 1.6.0 - 9/18/2011
                * Changed: Updated Apache to 2.2.21